 4. The Simplest: Timberwolf Economizer

-If you’re a fan of inserts that are simple and don’t require a lot of work around installation or maintenance – this might be the perfect insert for you!
+If you’re a fan of simple inserts that don’t require much work around installation or maintenance, this might be the perfect insert for you!

-It can heat a room without a problem, but it wouldn’t perform so well in a 2000 sq. ft. space (as advertised).
-My recommendation is to use it for a room not bigger than 500 square feet.
+It can heat a room without a problem but wouldn’t perform so well in a 2000 sq. ft. space (as advertised).
+I recommend using it for a room not bigger than 500 square feet.

-Also, it’s a bit noisier than the other inserts, so you need to take that in mind before purchasing it.
-Overall, it’s a decent insert and it can do the job.
+Also, it’s a bit noisier than the other inserts, so you need to keep that in mind before purchasing it.
+Overall, it’s a decent insert and can do the job.

 5. Best Design: Napoleon EPI-1402